The ongoing FBI and press

 These stories by Kessler, Clemente, and Copeland are clearly false because Mrs. Clinton was thousands of miles from Washington, D.C. in the week before Foster died on July 20, 1993.
 Mrs. Clinton left Washington early on July 5, 1993, flying to Tokyo.
 Her trip is well documented by her daily itinerary at the Clinton Library, Senate testimony, and press accounts of her visits to Japan, Korea, and Hawaii.
 Mrs. Clinton traveled with her mother and they returned to Little Rock, AK., on July 20, 1993.

-Furthermore, the First Lady she had no scheduled meetings with White House staff that included Vince Foster in the weeks before leaving for Asia.
+Furthermore, the First Lady said that she had no scheduled meetings with White House staff that included Vince Foster in the weeks before leaving for Asia.

 Journalist Ronald Kessler